Business leases: how to end a lease

 To gain possession when the parties have contracted out of ss24 to 28 of the LTA 1954, the landlord should follow the procedures in the lease - usually giving at least a certain amount of written notice.

-If the parties haven't contracted out of security of tenure, then the landlord can only obtain possession if he applies to court on any of the "grounds" set out in the Landlord and Tenant Act 1954, section 25.
+If the parties haven't contracted out of security of tenure, then the landlord can only obtain possession if he or she applies to court on any of the "grounds" set out in the Landlord and Tenant Act 1954, section 25.
 He can only do this after the fixed term has ended.

 - the landlord serves the tenant with a Section 25 notice stating the grounds for possession